What is Pulmonary Hypertension? My lungs don’t really work the way they need to, so my heart picks up the slack.

 5. So, kids have this disease?

 Yes, even babies sometimes.
 This disease is ridiculously hard on every patient, but with kids it hits extremely hard.
 Not only is their physical activity limited (instead of playgrounds) most of them have pumps.
 If they’re “sick” enough to be showing symptoms that early for a doctor to look at them, and actually tell something’s wrong, it’s usually not a good prognosis.
 It’s very unfortunate to say, but PH has taken a lot of kid’s lives.
+There are also no actual approved therapies for children.

 6. Why have a never heard of this?